 Shortly after completing the iOS app, we were asked to develop an Android version of Overnight Camper.
 There are many options engineers have to choose from in developing a mobile app these days (web app, native, hybrid, etc…) with trade-offs for each.

-We wanted to give our users an extremely responsive, fast, and comfortable experience that embraced the Android platform, so we determined we need to develop a native application.
+We wanted to give our users an extremely responsive, fast, and comfortable experience that embraced the Android platform, so we determined we needed to develop a native application.
 If you’re familiar with the Android ecosystem, you’ll know that this was just the first of many choices facing developers.
 There are countless libraries, languages, and design patterns that we also needed to pick.

 We chose a relatively new language, Kotlin, developed by JetBrains, makers of IntelliJ and contributors to Android Studio.
 In May, at I/O 2017, Google made Kotlin a fully supported Android language.
 Kotlin first made an appearance on the Android platform back in 2011 after JetBrains, decided they wanted to create a superior language and developer experience to Java.
 The design goals were to mix-in with Java and add modern language features while being more concise and understandable than Java without sacrificing readability, performance or security.
 No small feat.